BookingEasy/booking-easy-wp/readme.txt

 = 1.2.6 =
 * Improved : Dutch translations.
 * FIXED : Improved message if event can't be paid.
+* ADDED : date / time format is now sync with WordPress settings.
+You can change the way sagenda display date and time by changing the settings of your WP website under : "Settings / General / Date Format + Time Format".

 == Changelog ==